Jordan Zimmermann: 2019

 Zimmermann began the 2019 season as the Tigers Opening Day starter.
 He was placed on the disabled list on April 26 due to a UCL sprain.
 He returned to MLB action on June 19, starting and pitching four innings against the Pittsburgh Pirates.
 Zimmermann finished the 2019 season with a 6.91 ERA and a dismal 1–13 record, becoming the first Tiger pitcher since at least 1908 to post fewer than two wins in a season with at least 20 starts.

 2020

 Zimmermann began the 2020 season on the 45/60 day injured list due to a right forearm strain.
-With the 2020 Detroit Tigers, Zimmermann appeared in three games, compiling a 0-0 record with 7.94 ERA and six strikeouts in 5 2/3 innings pitched.
+He appeared in three games, compiling a 0–0 record with 7.94 ERA and six strikeouts in 5 2/3 innings pitched.
+He became a free agent following the season.